 Referrals (in Web Analytics): The location where your visitors are coming from (such as social media, banner ads, or links posted on other websites).

-Research Reliability: the probability of getting the same number, if running the same study twice.
+Research Reliability: the probability of getting the same number if running the same study twice.
 This can be operationalized based on these probabilities.

 Research Validity: do findings translate in the real world?
 This is tougher to operationalize but can happen once a business decision is made based on a research recommendation by analyzing if it moves the needle (based on ROI).

 Request for Proposal (RFP): “A request for proposal is a document that solicits proposal, often made through a bidding process, by an agency or company interested in procurement of a commodity, service, or valuable asset, to potential suppliers to submit business proposals.”
-Generally, government, nonprofits, and enterprises will issue RFPs and then will go through an evaluation process.
+Generally, governments, nonprofits, and enterprises will issue RFPs and then will go through an evaluation process.
 (Wikipedia)

 Robot: Also known as “bot.”
 See “crawler.”